sbdzdz/disco/README.md

 ## Plots

+To reproduce the paper plots, see [plots.sh](plots/plots.sh) script.

-Plots require TeX Live.
+Rendering the figures requires TeX Live.
 To install it on macOS, use Homebrew:

 ```bash
 brew install --cask mactex